Efficient Joining Failure Assessment of Multi-material Car Bodies in Crash

 Joints & ConnectionsMaterial CharacterisationMaterialsV&V (Verification and Validation)

-Authored By Tobias Waffenschmidt (3M Deutschland GmbH) Markus von Hoegen (3M Deutschland GmbH)
+Authored By Tobias Waffenschmidt (3M Deutschland) Markus von Hoegen (3M Deutschland GmbH)

 |